ling-nyc/CCP-Discord/README.md

 # Running

-To start, simply clone the repository, and run `pip3 install discord`
+To start, simply clone the repository, and run `pip3 install nextcord`

-Change the config as you see fit, and put the bot token into the env file.
+Change the config as you see fit, and put the bot token into main.py

 After that, run `python3 main.py` to start the bot.